pytask-dev/pytask/docs/source/reference_guides/lockfile.md

 `pytask.lock` with only currently collected tasks.
 The rewrite happens after a successful build and recomputes current state values without executing tasks again.

+!!! warning

+    This area is currently under discussion.
+If [`pytask lock clean`](../commands/lock.md#clean) is introduced, it is still an open question whether `--clean-lockfile` should remain as a build flag or be deprecated in favor of the dedicated `lock` subcommand.

 ## File Format Reference

 ### Top-Level